My Instrument: Bjarke Mogensen

 What makes a person devote their life to the learning of a single instrument?

-As KOTTOS release their brand new album, (listen HERE) we tried to find out by putting some questions to accordionist Bjarke Mogensen.
+As KOTTOS release their brand new album, (listen HERE) we tried to find out from accordionist Bjarke Mogensen.

-You can read our interview below, and then listen to a playlist Bjarke put together, which covers a very wide range of styles…..
+Have a read below, and then listen to a playlist Bjarke put together, which covers a very wide range of styles…..

 Cradle Song, from the new KOTTOS album